Fort Mill Public Library, Fort Mill, SC

 Application Deadline: open until filled

 General Statement of Job: Under regular supervision, sorts and shelves materials at the library.
 Assists in retrieving materials.
 Performs a variety of other duties to help ensure efficient and effective service to the public.
-Reports to the manager of the Clover Public Library.
+Reports to the branch manager.

 A complete copy of the job description is available for review in the Administrative Offices of the Headquarters Library in Rock Hill, and in each Branch Library, or on the Library’s website at www.yclibrary.org.